Energy and Sustainability

 - We have lowered the standard or "global" cooling set points throughout the District from 74 to 72 deg.
 F.

 By making these changes we are ensuring that there is maximum air filtration and outdoor air introduction into our buildings.
 Lowering the cooling setpoint helps minimize the effect of introducing more warm, humid outdoor air.
 Hopefully, the cooler temperatures in the buildings will help make it comfortable to wear face masks while occupying the building.
+For more detailed information, please refer to our HVAC changes to mitigate possible COVID-19 transmission drawing.

 Please let us know through the normal work-order system if your room/space is experiencing uncomfortable conditions.
 The changes we have made will tax the HVAC systems more than their normal operating circumstances.
 Any un-discovered issues with the equipment will likely surface as a space that is not able to maintain its temperature at the set-point.